-- to continue the conversation with the School community that was initiated by the Self-Study; - to reflect with the School community on its lived-experience of the Goals and Criteria; - to offer a fresh perspective on the commendations and recommendations identified by the School in its Self-Study with particular attention to the Goals and Criteria, values, and spirit that distinguish Holy Child education.
+- to continue the conversation with the school community that was initiated by the Self-Study - to reflect with the school community on its lived-experience of the Goals and Criteria - to offer a fresh perspective on the commendations and recommendations identified by the school in its Self-Study with particular attention to the Goals and Criteria, values, and spirit that distinguish Holy Child education

-Reflection: A document written by the Visiting Committee. that is presented (in draft) to the Head of School at the conclusion of the Visit and to the whole School by video several days later.
+Reflection: A document written by the Visiting Committee and presented to the school community at the conclusion of the Visit.

-Network Board Response: A directive from the Holy Child Network Board that identifies the areas that are to be addressed in order to remain in good standing as a Holy Child School.
+PLT Response: A directive from the Province Leadership Team that identifies the areas that must be addressed in order to remain in good standing as a Holy Child school

-Action Plan: The School's specific description of what it intends to do in order to develop and enliven its commitment to the Holy Child mission and philosophy.
-This document is approved by the Network Board, monitored by the School's board of trustees and administrators, and evaluated during the next process of self-evaluation and reflection.
+Action Plan: The school's specific description of what it intends to do in order to develop and enliven its commitment to Holy Child mission and philosophy.
+This document is approved by the PLT, monitored by the board of trustees and school administrators, and evaluated during the next process of self-evaluation and reflection.